Home | Curriculum | Family Engagement | Ready4K’s Tips for Crafting Messages for Parents

 Apr 16, 2020 | Family EngagementWebinar Recordings

-With school closures due to the COVID-19 pandemic, we have become reliant on emails, messages, and other forms of communication to stay in touch with families.
-Because many parents are overwhelmed with having their children home full-time, it can be tricky to connect with them during this time.
+During the COVID-19 pandemic, we became reliant on emails, messages, and other forms of communication to stay in touch with families.
 Whether you want to remind them about an upcoming webinar or send them some helpful information, it is important that what you share is easy for parents to read and digest.

-To help, Ready4K recently hosted a webinar entitled, Messages That Motivate, for early learning professionals.
-The webinar looked at tips to craft messages that are easily read and understood.
+To help, Ready4K hosted a webinar entitled, Messages That Motivate, for early learning professionals.
+The webinar looked at tips for crafting messages that can be easily read and understood.
 If you are interested in watching the webinar, click here to find a recording.
-Good2Know attended the webinar and we are sharing a few key takeaways below.
+Good2Know attended the webinar– below are a few of our key takeaways.

 Make Messages Manageable

-Ready4K advised making messages easy for parents to read by including three, easy-to-manage points: what, why, and how.
-This helps to keep messages simple by keeping the focus on what you want parents to know or do, why it is important or what the value is, and how to do it.
+Ready4K advised making messages easy for parents to read by including three easy-to-manage points that answer: what, why, and how.
+This helps to keep messages simple by keeping the focus on: what you want parents to know or do, why this is important or what the value is, and how to do it.
 The how should always be doable, as parents are much more likely to do something when it easily fits into their daily behaviors.

 A few tips to help keep your messages manageable are included below: